DanielTellier/DanielTellier.github.io/blogs/vim_multi_line_search_2.md

 endwhile
 ```
 First grabs the last line and then the line starting at the function name in \
-the coressponding buffer which is done by `getbufline`.
+the corresponding buffer which is done by `getbufline`.
 Next we use regex to \
 see if this line contains: '/'=comment, '{'=function definition, or \
 ';'=function call.
 Finally we repeat the above steps till we find one of the \
 three above symbols in a given line from each buffer.
 Or if the line is the \